Skewwl/reading-notes/class-07.md

 - Explain prototypes and inheritance via an analogy from your previous work experience.
      NOTE: This is a very common front end developer interview question.

+Prototypes and inheritance can be thought of as a way to organize and share information, like how a company might have a set of standard procedures and protocols that all employees inherit and can build upon.
+The prototype is the original set of procedures and protocols, while inheritance allows employees to add their own unique procedures and protocols that build upon the original set.